Tutorial

 end

-Step 2 - Update and delete toggled record
+Step 5 - Update and delete toggled records

 Just toggling records on and off is not super useful.
-I want to be able to bulk update prices and also bulk delete records.
-The scenario is that I want to bulk update prices all at once so I need to add a form for that.
+I want to be able to bulk update an attribute and also bulk delete records.
+The scenario is that I want to bulk update phone numbers all at once so I need to add a form for that.

-In the view, I add the form in a table footer:
+In the template, I add the form below the table:

 </div>

-In the bulk-trigger event, I must first check if the price form is valid.
-If its valid, I want to apply the changes on all toggles products.
+In the bulk-update event, I want to apply the changes on all toggled breweries.

 toggle_ids = socket.assigns.toggle_ids